Sreehari-S-Madhavan/AniHub/docs/PRODUCT.md

-# AniHub — Product Definition
+# AniHub (Web)

-## Overview
-AniHub is an anime companion platform designed to help users discover, track, and discuss anime, manga, and light novels in one place.
+AniHub is a responsive web platform built by beginners to help users discover, track, and discuss anime, manga, and light novels — all in one place.

-AniHub is NOT a streaming platform.
-It does not host or distribute copyrighted content.
-The platform focuses on discovery, organization, community interaction, and guidance toward legal viewing platforms.

-## Problem Statement
+## Problem
-Anime fans currently use multiple apps and websites to:
+Anime fans use multiple websites to:
-- Track what they are watching or reading
-- Discover new anime or manga
+- Discover new anime
+- Track progress
-- Find legal platforms to watch content
+- Find legal streaming platforms
+- Share opinions

+There is no single, simple, beginner-friendly web platform combining all of these.

+## Solution
+AniHub provides:
+- Anime discovery via public APIs
+- Personal tracking system
+- Genre-based recommendations
+- Legal "Where to Watch" guides
-- Share opinions, reviews, and debates
+- Community discussions and debates

-AniHub solves this by combining these needs into a single, simple companion app.

 ## Target Users
-- College students
+- Students
-- Beginner anime/manga/light novel fans
+- Beginner anime fans
-- Community-driven anime enthusiasts
+- Anime communities

-## Core Goals (MVP)
+## Core Principles
-- Simple and usable
-- Beginner-friendly implementation
-- Real-world deployable
+- Web-first
 - No piracy
-- Minimal to no AI usage

-## MVP Features (Locked Scope)

-### 1. User Authentication & Profile
-- Email/password login
-- Basic profile:
-  - Username
-  - Avatar
-  - Favorite genres

-### 2. Anime / Manga Index
-- List of anime with:
-  - Title
-  - Synopsis
-  - Genres
-  - Image
-- Search by title
-- Filter by genre

-### 3. Personal Tracker
-- Users can track anime as:
-  - Watching
-  - Completed
-  - On-Hold
-- Tracker stored per user

-### 4. Rule-Based Recommendations
-- Based on:
-  - User favorite genres
-  - Previously tracked anime
-- No machine learning or AI
+- No AI dependency

-### 5. Where to Watch (Legal)
-- Show legal platforms (Netflix, Crunchyroll, etc.)
-- External links only
+- Beginner-friendly

-### 6. Community Feed
-- Text and image posts
-- Anime-related content only
+- Learn-by-building

+## MVP Scope
-- No private messaging
+- Authentication

-### 7. Structured Debate System
+- Anime index with search & filters
-- Posts support:
+- Tracker system
-  - Agree
+- Genre-based recommendations
+- Community feed with debates
-  - Disagree
+- Legal watch guides
-- Simple vote counting
-- No comments in MVP

-## Non-Goals (Out of Scope)
+## What AniHub Is NOT
-- Video streaming
+- Not a streaming website
-- Pirated content
-- AI-based recommendations
-- Real-time chat
+- Not a chat application
-- Notifications
-- Follow system
-- Admin/moderation tools

-## Tech Stack
-- Frontend: Flutter
-- Backend: Firebase (Auth, Firestore, Storage)

-## Success Criteria
-- User can sign up, explore anime, track progress, and participate in community debates
-- App runs without crashes
-- Clear structure for future expansion
+- Not an AI-powered platform